thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 BatchTokenResponse.token_responses is a variable-size vector of OptionalTokenResponses.
-OptionalTokenResponse.token_response is an
-{{optional-value}} TokenResponse, where an absence of TokenResponse indicates that the Issuer failed or refused to issue the associated TokenRequest.
+OptionalTokenResponse.token_response is an optional TokenResponse (as specified in {{optional-value}}) , where an absence of TokenResponse indicates that the Issuer failed or refused to issue the associated TokenRequest.

 The Issuer generates an HTTP response with status code 200 whose content